-That said, there are a number of countries that have recently said they will accept antigen tests as an alternative to PCR tests, most notably Italy, Denmark, Norway and Jamaica.
+That said, there are a number of countries that have recently said they will accept antigen tests as an alternative to PCR tests, most notably France, Germany, Gibraltar, Greece, Italy and mainland Portugal.

 Given that these tests can become part of the boarding process, the whole landscape of testing for travel could change if they gain wider acceptance.